nikitairl/Test_fabric_django/README.md

 - ✨Magic happened and added task will be parsed by client's phone operator and tag
 - Message will be sent according to the local time of the client, specified in the client's timezone
 - Can be easily controlled by API
-- auth0 as an authetication service
+- auth0 as an authentication service

 ## Features